Purchase Injection Grouting Products Online

 Type 1) “Flaw in the wall”

 There will be leakage at one spot that corresponds to each flaw.
 We call this “Specific Leakage”.
-This leak can be from a crack, rusted form tie, improperly sealed Basement crack injection with polyurethane grout.form tie hole, honeycomb in the concrete, cold joints between concrete pours, or leaking window/door frames.
+This leak can be from a crack, rusted form tie, improperly sealed basement crack injection with polyurethane grout, form tie hole, honeycomb in the concrete, cold joints between concrete pours, or leaking window/door frames.
 Leakage can also come from snow being piled up against the house.

 Settlement or vertical lifting of the foundation will also cause cracking.
 These cracks are often much wider than the normal shrinkage cracks you find in poured concrete foundations.
 Before a repair is undertaken on these types of cracks, the underling problem must be addressed.
 Houses with excessive settlement can be extremely devalued. (up to 70%) Repairs are available.
-(I bought and fixed the house I'm living in because every body else was scared of it.
+(I bought and fixed the house I'm living in because every body else was afraid of it.
 Made a very tidy profit.)

 Type 2) “Drainage System Failure”